ubisoft/shotmanager/docs/index.rst

 **Manage the cameras and the editing of your scenes inside Blender in real time and with great simplicity.**

+**Current version is 1.6.
+The currently supported Blender versions are 2.93.x and 3.0.x.**

 ..  image:: /img/ShotManager_screen.png
     :align: center
     :width: 80%